 Dr. Lane examined Blue and suggested some acupuncture and chiropractic adjustments for him.
 Again, I was skeptical.
 I felt that acupuncture had worked for me but I also know that I am probably not immune to the placebo effect.
 Once again, how would we know if it worked?

 Dr. Lane examined Blue in the back area of the emergency clinic.
 Blue was doing his usual anxious happy dog thing where he just cannot sit still.
 He was in constant motion, rubbing all over Dr. Lane and I, weaving around us, panting heavily and wagging his tail like crazy.
 Dr. Lane popped an acupuncture needle into the top of Blue's head and within about 5 minutes Blue had calmed dramatically.
 By 10 minutes he had settled onto the floor, flat on his side, with a relaxed sigh.
 I could not believe what I was seeing.
 It was like he had been heavily sedated.
 Ok then.
 That settled the acupuncture question.

 And Dr. Lane's treatments also settled the chiropracty questions.
 Blue hit the weave poles without a problem the next class.
 Dr. Lane continued to keep Blue in top musculoskeletal shape throughout his agility career by seeing him on an as-needed basis.

 Agility has ended but we continue to see Dr. Lane to correct the muscle spasms and skeletal imbalances that Blue gets from compensating for his progressively arthritic elbows.
-The combination of acupuncture and chiropractic adjustments help Blue move with less pain.
+The combination of acupuncture, laser (the non-scammy kind) and chiropractic adjustments help Blue move with less pain.